-Tender, lemony butter cake lies beneath a crisp, crackling shell for a delicious contrast in every bite.
+Tender, lemony butter cake lies beneath a crisp, crunchy, crackling shell for a delicious contrast in every bite of this cake.

 Preheat oven to 350 degrees.
 Brush an 8-by-2-inch square cake pan with butter.
 Line with parchment, leaving a 2-inch overhang on all sides; brush parchment with butter and dust with flour, tapping out excess.